PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 # Chapter Two

 Kim held the tether of the cow and Tom waved Jack farewell.
 Jack was keen to depart after the transaction.
 He left quickly siting mis-matched excuses.
 Tom wished Jack had been more social instead of hurrying off.
-Despite now owning a cow she felt dissatisfied; was that it?
+Despite now owning a cow she felt dissatisfied.

 Tom scanned the village hoping to see something that would cascade her excitement.
 The sun was lower in the sky and the crowds had thinned, the day retiring.
 With the purpose for her journey spent, there was nothing left to justify staying.